Multilevel domain decomposition-based architectures for physics-informed neural networks: Methods

 \item A key difference is how the boundary value problem is solved.
-Whereas in domain decomposition methods, local subdomain problems are explicitly defined and solved in a global iteration, in FBPINNs, the global loss function is minimized.
+Whereas in DDMs, local subdomain problems are explicitly defined and solved in a global iteration, in FBPINNs, the global loss function is minimized.
 Moreover, classical DDMs can exploit properties of the system to be solved.
 For instance, if the PDE is linear elliptic, convergence guarantees for classical DDMs can be derived; cf.~\cite{toselli_domain_2005,Dolean:AID:2015}.
 In FBPINNs, we always have to solve a non-convex optimization problem~\cref{eq:pinn_loss_soft} or~\cref{eq:pinn_loss_hard}, which makes the derivation of convergence bounds difficult.
-Note that there are also nonlinear overlapping domain decomposition methods, for instance, additive Schwarz preconditioned inexact Newton (ASPIN) and additive Schwarz preconditioned exact Newton (ASPIN) methods~\cite{cai_nonlinearly_2002}. \end{itemize}
+Note that there are also nonlinear overlapping DDMs, for instance, additive Schwarz preconditioned inexact Newton (ASPIN) ~\cite{cai_nonlinearly_2002} and additive Schwarz preconditioned exact Newton (RASPEN) methods ~\cite{dolean:2016:NLP}. \end{itemize}